 The Muslims, therefore, migrated from Mecca to save their lives – first to Abyssinia (Ethiopia), and then to the town of Medina (Yathrib) where a small Muslim community was established.
 When the Meccans and their allies sought to attack the Muslims and annihilate Medina, God commanded them to fight back with all their strength, and to be firm against the disbelievers who waged war against the Muslims and usurped the properties they were forced to leave behind in Mecca.

 It is important to note that the command to fight was only against those who had persecuted the Muslims or wanted to destroy the faith of Islam.
-This is clearly stated by various Quranic verses, such as the following:
+This is evident from various Islamic rulings on warfare, including the following Quranic verses:

 “Allah does not forbid you from being kind and just toward those who do not fight you because of religion and do not expel you from your homes.
 Indeed, Allah loves those who act justly.
 Allah only forbids you from those who fight you because of religion and expel you from your homes and aid in your expulsion that you make allies of them.
 And whoever makes allies of them, then it is those who are the wrongdoers.”
 (60:8-9)